 A cocktail party is the classic social gathering.
-At what other time, in a single location, can you find romance sparking, business deals made, and social standing elevated - or plummeted?
+At what other time, in a single location, is it plausible to find a sparkle of romance, business deals made, and social standing elevated - or plummeted?

 But no matter the goings on, there is always one constant: the level of decorum expected from each guest.

 It begins with your arrival.
-Since cocktail hour isn't a sit-down affair, it is fine to arrive well after it begins, but never early.
-A host is usually fine tuning food, drinks, and set-up well into the last minute.
+Since cocktail hour isn't a sit-down affair, it is fine to arrive after it begins, but never early.
+A host is usually fine-tuning food, drinks, and set-up well into the last minute.
 Your early arrival will only escalate the frenzy.

 Just because it's a party doesn't mean you can totally cut loose.
 Know your drink limit before you arrive.
-If you're attending primarily for networking purposes, two drinks is an appropriate maximum.
+If you're attending primarily for networking purposes, one or two drinks is an appropriate maximum.

 Over-indulging is a good way to invite trouble to any gathering.
 A host's nightmare!

-No one wants a drunk guest falling down a staircase, hitting on a VIP, or falling asleep in the onion dip.
+No one wants a drunk guest falling down a staircase, hitting on a VIP - or any guest for that matter, or falling asleep in the onion dip.

 For some people, cocktails are like truth serum with a permission slip to talk to anyone who will listen.